-CLP supports the Government's Strive and Rise Programme by nominating CLP colleagues, including graduate trainees, young engineers and other representatives from various business units, to join the one-year mentorship programme as mentors.
+CLP supports the Government's Strive and Rise Programme for a consecutive twoyear by nominating CLP colleagues, including graduate trainees, young engineers and other representatives from various business units, to join the mentorship programme as mentors.
 The mentors are paired with junior form underprivileged students and provide them with advice on life and study via a wide range of activities including visits to CLP facilities.